scottchiefbaker/perl-Dump-Krumo/README.md

     Disable all output from `Dump::Krumo`.
 This allows you to leave all of your debug print statements in your code, and disable them at runtime as needed.

+- `$Dump::Krumo::COLORS`

+    Reference to a hash of colors for each variable type.
+Update this and create your own color scheme.

 # SEE ALSO

 - [Data::Dumper](https://metacpan.org/pod/Data%3A%3ADumper)